-Pincha Mayurasana Prep / by Arielle Rabier
+Pincha Mayurasana Prep / by Arielle Leon

 Explore forearm stand with these preparatory postures using a wall.
 Try them in order, mastering the previous variation before moving on to the next.
 Remember, this practice is not about the end goal, it's about what you discover along the way.
 Notice if your breathing becomes irregular and let that be your indicator to back off.
 Recognize if your ego is pressuring you to catapult into an inversion before you're ready and choose to spend more time building strength and flexibility first.
 Like all good things in life, your inversion practice takes dedication, discipline and consistency.
 Practice every day and enjoy the journey!